kamst01/brevard_pools/index.md

 #### How we're different

 We've been working with Brevard County, Florida **since 2012**!
 At Brevard Pool Care we have been a premium pool concierge service since day one.
 We offer an all inclusive premium servicing focusing on every aspect of your pool.
+We break our weekly service plans with all three aspects of the pool in mind.

+* Pool Service Cleaning
+* Water Chemistry & balance
+* Equipment Maintence

 All pools are different, but yet all pools require the same weekly maintenance procedure.
-At Brevard Pool Care we have developed a **10 step process** to clean your pool the same crisp sparkling clean every single visit.
+At Brevard Pool Care we have perfected a **10 step process** to cover the three aspects above.
 What is the **10 step process** you ask?

 **10 STEP PROCESS:**